rpayal/docker-compose/README.md

 # Integrating EFK to collect docker logs.
 Explains how to collect logs from various services.
 Changes made to collect Docker logs to EFK (Elasticsearch + Fluentd + Kibana) stack.

+Elasticsearch is a search and analytics engine.
+Fluentd to receive, clean and parse the log data.
+Kibana lets users visualize data with charts and graphs in Elasticsearch

 Elasticsearch is an open source search engine known for its ease of use.
 Kibana is an open source Web UI that makes Elasticsearch user friendly for marketers, engineers and data scientists alike.

 By combining these three tools EFK (Elasticsearch + Fluentd + Kibana) we get a scalable, flexible, easy to use log collection and analytics pipeline.